WenQingLee/ConstHub_Milestone_Project/README.md

 ## Features
 ---
 Form submission will check if the user inputs are in accordance with the form.
+Carousel photos to be of 1920x1080 to accomodate displays

 ## Testing
 ---